Doomlazer/SQ4CDBirdyEggRestoration/README.md

-# SQ4CDBirdyEggRestoration
+# SQ4CDBirdyEggRestore

-version 0.3
+## version 0.4

- Restores both software store easter eggs in the CD version of SQ4 and prevents trigging both at the same time, avioding lock up.
-Todo: Convert birdyScript from room to clerk script, so both are possible at the same time.
+ Restores both software store easter eggs in the CD version of SQ4.
+Also fixes the Floppy version lockup when both eggs are exicuted at the same time.

- Developed using <a href="http://scicompanion.com/">SCI Companion</a>

-INSTALLATION
+## INSTALLATION

 Copy the 397.hep, 397.scr and 397.v56 files into your SQIV game folder.